Lost-Outpost/Telsera/GAMEPLAY.md

 - [Better Arcane Archer Pack](https://www.nexusmods.com/skyrimspecialedition/mods/15650) - Overhauls the AE creation called [Arcane Archer Pack](https://en.uesp.net/wiki/Skyrim:Arcane_Archer_Pack).
   > :ledger: Improves Creation Clubs Arcane Archer Pack by modifying damage, crafting cost, buying costs and adding effects like freezing, fear and disintegrate to the explosions.

-- [Beyond Skyrim Bruma - Adamantium Addon](https://www.nexusmods.com/skyrimspecialedition/mods/71740) - Overhauls the AE creation called [Chrysamere](https://en.uesp.net/wiki/Skyrim:Chrysamere).
-  > :ledger: Retextures Creation Club's Chrysamere to look like it is made of adamantium as per its lore.
-Also adds Adamantium keywords and effects.

 - [Knight of the North - A Creation Club Quest Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/45869) - Overhauls the AE creation called [Divine Crusader](https://en.uesp.net/wiki/Skyrim:Divine_Crusader).
   > :ledger: A completely reworked quest for obtaining the relics of the Crusader.
 Participant in a province-wide scavenger hunt to reunite the lost relics.
 To start the questline, you must find at least one of the armor pieces in your travels.